Graduate Department of

 - Financial Mathematics.
 This interdisciplinary degree program includes coursework in several departments and prepares students for work as quantitative analysts in financial firms, as actuaries, or for further doctoral study in quantitative finance.
-The degree is designated as a “Professional Science Master’s degree” by the Council of Graduate Schools, and includes a professional component oriented to skills needed for financial industry employment.
+The degree includes a professional component oriented to skills needed for financial industry employment.
 Students are encouraged to pursue summer internships in the financial industry.

 - Biomathematics.
 Studies in this interdisciplinary program include courses in biomathematics and various biomathematics seminars.
-It also includes supporting courses from statistics, biological science, chemistry, computer science, and computational science.
+It also includes supporting courses from statistics, biological science, chemistry, computer science, and scientific computing.
 This course of study prepares students for careers in computational biology and the biological applications of mathematics.

 Doctor of Philosophy (PhD) Degree